ruicliu/botframework-telephony/CallRecording.md

 ## Start recording, stop recording, and attach metadata to the recording
 Telephony extensions package offers _StartRecording_, _StopRecording_, and _ResumeRecording_ methods:

-- _StartRecording_ starts recording the conversation.
+- _StartRecording_ starts recording of the conversation.
-- _StopRecording_ stops recording the conversation.
+- _StopRecording_ stops recording of the conversation.
-- _ResumeRecording_ resumes recording the conversation, appending the new section of the recording to the previously started recording for this conversation.
+- _ResumeRecording_ resumes recording of the conversation, appending the new section of the recording to the previously started recording for this conversation.

 If _StopRecording_ is never called, the recording is stopped when the bot ends the conversation.